Author's note: The full book is available on the Galatea app or my website: www.iamsara.com.

 “You can’t believe the story of some rogue runaway.
 Her parents were publicly embarrassed.”

 Natalia knew differently.
-She’d seen Rebecca’s bruises and the horror in her eyes.
+She had seen Rebecca’s bruises and the horror in her eyes.

-Her mom put the packet on the table.
+Her mother put the packet on the table.
 The sun seemed to choose that moment to hide behind a cloud.

 “Tea,” her mother said, ordering as soon as the waiter arrived.

-To Natalia’s dismay, her mother was rubbernecking around to see who else was at the café.
+To Natalia’s dismay, her mother was rubbernecking around to see who else was present.
 To her relief, the waiter was quick to bring the tea, distracting her mother.

 Finally, she put the cup to her lips, but the one sip of warm tea sat in her mouth.
 She couldn’t swallow.
 Her napkin soaked up the tea before it dribbled from her lips.